 **Please note that a cover letter is required to be considered for this position**

-1. Work with executive leadership, volunteers, Council members, and staff, to seek gifts and grants, including making initial inquiries with corporate and foundation prospects, and writing, editing and preparing proposals and other correspondence for submission to corporations, foundations, and other organizational funders.
+- Work with volunteers and staff to seek gifts and grants, including making initial inquiries with corporate and foundation prospects, and writing, editing and preparing proposals and other correspondence for submission to corporations, foundations, and other organizational funders.

 - Research prospects and identify matches for programs and projects needing support.
 Compile research information, share information with program staff, and provide guidance and advice to program staff on approaches.